Archive for November, 2011

 Superheroes battle evil at the Daily Planet

-Mr. Xenomurphy has been building daily for the past 2 months on this action-packed diorama for the Superhero contest.
-A lot of custom decals add details and realism such as in this shot.
-Visit MOCpages for the full gallery including work in progress and design pictures.
+German builder Thorsten Bonsch has been building daily for the past 2 months on this action-packed diorama for LEGO’s Superhero contest.
+A lot of custom decals add details and realism such as in this close-up shot.
+Check out the full backstory of this creation on MOCPages showing all of the action, as well as work-in-progress and design pictures.

 Titolian’s Glass Fighter Shows Off